-Wyoming’s incredible nature attracts thousands of visitors to the “Wild West” each year.
+Wyoming’s incredible nature attracts thousands of visitors each year.
 From magnificent mammals to unique birds and fish, Jackson Hole wildlife is some of the most fascinating in the country.
-Observing these animals in their natural habitat is a once-in-a-lifetime experience!
+Observing these animals in their natural habitat is a truly unforgettable experience!
 Below, we’ve compiled everything you need to know about visiting our native creatures.
 When the time comes to begin planning your trip, be sure to check out our free Jackson Hole Vacation Guide!
+It’s packed with all of our best adventuring, dining, and shopping tips.

 What You Need to Know About Jackson Hole Wildlife